pypi/warehouse/docs/blog/posts/2023-05-23-removing-pgp.md

 verified, that would still represent only 0.3% of all of those files.

-Given all of this, the continued support of uploading PGP signatures to PyPI is no longer defenfsible.
+Given all of this, the continued support of uploading PGP signatures to PyPI is no longer defensible.
 While it doesn't represent a *massive* operational burden to continue to support it, it does require any new features that touch the storage of files to be made aware of and capable of handling these PGP signatures, which is a non zero cost on the maintainers and contributors of